 The layer of egg is thin, so that leaves out anything bulky, but you might try a little finely diced ham like I did here.
 A little prosciutto, cooked bacon or crumbled sausage would be great.

 I did try cheese, both in and on the eggs.
 In the end, I used a modest amount of cheese on the eggs.
-The reason being the cheese layer protects the top of the eggs, if only just a little, from the heat of the oven.
+The reason is the cheese layer protects the top of the eggs, if only just a little, from the heat of the oven.

 What to do with The Best Creamy Sheet Pan Eggs: